Improving Precision in Kinematic Weak Lensing with MIRoRS: Model-Independent Restoration of Reflection Symmetries: Results and Discussion

-We examine the halo from our sample with the largest Moran I-value.
-Halo $491282$ was fit with a shear parameter of $\gx = -0.0396$ and a Moran I-value of $0.6435$ and p-value of $0.001$ at an inclination of $20^\circ$.
-As can be seen in \cref{fig:combined_halo}, there are noticeable unmodeled features visible in the residual.
-While the kinematic and photometric data both look fairly innocuous, upon closer inspection of the stellar and gas column densities available from Illustris, there is distinct substructure present.
+We examine the halo from our sample with the largest Moran $I$-value.
+Halo $491282$, shown in the top panels of \cref{fig:combined_halo}, was fit with a shear parameter of $\gx=-0.0396$ with a Moran $I$-value of $0.6435$ and $p$-value of $0.001$ at an inclination of $20^\circ$.
+The right set of panels gives the model and residuals for both the MIRoRS method and the parametric approach implemented in DW23.
+There are noticeable unmodeled features visible in the residuals of both fits.
+While the kinematic and photometric data both look fairly innocuous, upon closer inspection of the stellar and gas column densities available from Illustris (far left panels), there is distinct substructure present.
 These features are not symmetric and, thus, we are unable to precisely fit them with our methods.
+The results from DW23 produced a fit further from the expected value at $\gx=-0.0989$ and display more pronounced residuals.

+In comparison, we also examined a system that had no correlated residuals identified ($I=0.0601$) when fit with MIRoRS.
+Halo 483113 at $i=40^\circ$ was fit with a shear parameter of $\gx=-0.0268$ with MIRoRS while DW23 found $\gx=-0.166$.
+We also performed the Moran's test with the residual produced by the parametric model and find the statistic larger, but not meeting our rejection threshold ($I = 0.094$, $p=0.014$).
+Overall, this is an excellent example of the strengths of the MIRoRS method.
+Using our rejection threshold, both methods would be considered a successful fit, yet the shear parameter found with the parametric method is far from the expected truth.